 Credit Counseling and Debt Relief Services

-If you’re struggling with significant credit card debt (opens new window) and can’t work out a repayment plan with your creditors on your own, consider contacting a debt relief service like credit counseling or debt settlement.
+If you’re struggling with significant credit card debt (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and can’t work out a repayment plan with your creditors on your own, consider contacting a debt relief service like credit counseling or debt settlement.
 Depending on the type of service, you might get advice on how to deal with your mounting bills or create a plan for repaying your creditors.

 If you’re thinking about getting help to stabilize your financial situation, do some homework first.
 Find out what services a business provides, how much it costs, and how long it may take to get the results they promised.
 Don’t rely on verbal promises.
 Get everything in writing, and read the service agreement carefully before signing it.

 Credit Counseling and Debt Relief Toolbox for Consumers